JoaKing08/Town-Of-Us-Mira-JK/README.md

 ### Coroner
 Alignment: <b>Crewmate Investigative</b>

-The Coroner is a role that can autopsy bodies to gather information about them and the killer.
+The Coroner is a role that can Autopsy bodies to gather information about them and the killer.
 Possible autopsy results:
 - Whether the killer is lighter or darker color.
 - In which cardinal direction the killer escaped.